 The Delta Chapter of Illinois was founded at Knox College in 1916, the first chapter of Phi Beta Kappa in a liberal arts college in Illinois.
 Seniors and a small number of juniors distinguished for high academic achievement are elected annually.

 Students cooperating with two or more faculty members may design a self-designed major that combines work in several departments.
 Approval of the Curriculum Committee is required and can occur no later than the end of the second term of the junior year.
+Heather Hoffmann, Psychology, will act as the contact person for advice on the development of self-designed majors.
 Students may also declare a self-designed minor with faculty sponsorship.
-See “Departments and Courses of Study.”
+See under “Departments and Courses of Study.”

 Multiple Majors and Minors

 Students may graduate with a major and a minor; a double major; or a major and two minors.
 The approval of the Curriculum Committee is required for all such combinations.
 Combinations are approved only if the course work in one program shows substantial quantity in fields of study distinct from the other program(s).
 Each program must be essentially independent of the other(s) and the total educational plan of the student must present a sound liberal education.
 Normally, no more than two credits may overlap between two programs in an approved combination.